 Industry Experience.
 Impact Focused.
 Values Driven.

 Dawson Analytics Inc. is an Indigenous-owned research consulting company founded and led by a husband-and-wife team that brings together their complementary expertise in pipeline industry operations, data analysis, program evaluation, and policy research.
 We founded our company in 2021 to bridge the gap between industry and community.
-We understand how programs and policies affect people and communities in real-world settings, and we partner with our clients to deliver research that strengthens safety outcomes, supports accountability, and contributes to healthier, more resilient communities.
+We understand how programs and policies affect people and communities in real-world settings, and we partner with our clients to translate complex data and stakeholder insights into actionable recommendations that strengthen safety outcomes, improve service delivery, support evidence-based strategic planning, and contribute to healthier, more resilient communities.

 Dawson Analytics Inc. is a registered business with the Metis Nation British Columbia.
 We are a values-driven company that is committed to respecting Indigenous values and ways of knowing.
 We are committed to supporting the ongoing journey towards reconciliation through authentic engagement and responsible action.